-Whether you are a beginner who is looking for a way to get started or a professional developer trying to further improve his skills, there is a blog on this list that can suit your needs.
-Here is our ultimate list of must-read blogs for software developers…
+Whether you are a beginner who wants to get started with software development or a professional developer looking for improvement possibilities, you’ll find a blog on this list that can suit your needs.
+Here is our ultimate compilation of must-read blogs for software developers…

 Jeff’s ex-partner Joel started blogging a little earlier – back in 2000.
 He has been into programming for almost 40 years now, so, yes, he has a lot to share about software development.
 He used to be one of the first employees of Microsoft and work hard to create what you know now as OLE Automation or IDispatch.
 Joel’s posts are focused on the business and management of software.
 He is currently the CEO of Stack Exchange.
 He has written 4 books, including one on user interface design – also available on the blog.
 Joel runs a software company as well: Fog Creek Software.
 Follow @spolsky on Twitter.